aws/aws-cli/awscli/examples/cloudwatch/get-metric-statistics.rst

 **To get the CPU utilization per EC2 instance**

 The following example uses the ``get-metric-statistics`` command to get the CPU utilization for an EC2 instance with the ID i-abcdef.
-For more examples using the ``get-metric-statistics`` command, see `Get Statistics for a Metric`__ in the *Amazon CloudWatch Developer Guide*.

 .. __: http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/US_GetStatistics.html